Nov 28, 2023

-With a capacity of 200 people it is now a thriving center hosting courses, empowerments, retreats and regional events such as Dharma Celebrations.
+With a capacity of 200 people it is now a spiritual hub, hosting courses, empowerments, retreats and regional events such as Dharma Celebrations.

 For more information on the Morden Temple and the full program of courses, visit the KMC London website.